hristo-vrigazov/dnn.cool/README.md

 - [ ] Think of way to handle properly the or operator.
 - [ ] Implement YOLO for example
 - [ ] Add possibility to add weights based on masks
+- [ ] Correct handling when multiple precondition masks are present